aliazani/books/linux-tricks/lpic1.md

 * -s 00:1f(Intel) ==> show us the pci with 00:1f(Intel) vendor id(Kind of a search like grep)

-* lspci uses /usr/share/misc/pci.ids ==> you can cat it and it shows us the information about pcis
+* lspci uses /usr/share/misc/pci.ids ==> you can cat it and it shows us the information about pc's

 * -i sub.ids ==> Use specified ID database instead of /usr/share/misc/pci.ids